tkaetzel/Musicseed/README.md

-# sympho.net
+# Musicseed
-Web music creation built on React.js and Tone.js
+Web procedural music creation from user-inputted text, built on React.js, Tone.js, and Vexflow

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).